 Research suggests that these polyphenols can help treat things like type-2 diabetes, neurodegenerative disease, obesity, hypertension, cardiovascular disease, and much more.

-Now, the more pertinent matter at hand is understanding how keto functional foods fortify your health by providing polyphenols and other micronutrients that are generally lacking in the diet.
+Now, the more pertinent matter at hand is understanding how keto foods provide micronutrients that are generally lacking in the diet.

 In addition, these keto functional foods are low in net carbs (per serving), meaning they won’t take you out of ketosis.